ToastProgrammer/TCP_Python_Emulator/readme.txt

 Files contained:
  readme.txt - this file
- NetDesignServer.py - the server file that receives bytes and sends them back NetDesignClient.py - the client file that sends a file called testRead.txt design.docx - a descriptive document overviewing this project srcPic.png - picture file used to demonstrate file transfer srcPic2.png - second picture file for redundancy
+ NetDesignServer.py - the server file that receives the file NetDesignClient.py - the client file that sends a file DataFunctions.py - a file containing various functions used in packet manipulation SocketFunctions.py - a file containing modified send and receive functions Constants.py - a file containing various constants used in other parts of program design.docx - a descriptive document overviewing this project srcPic.png - picture file used to demonstrate file transfer srcPic2.png - second picture file for redundancy

 Steps Required to execute:
  1: Ensure python is installed
- 2: To send to the same machine leave the programs as is;
+ 2: To send to the same machine leave the programs as is
-    To send to a different machine edit NetDesignClient.py and change the servername variable to the address of the machine that the server will run on.
  3: Open cmd, (or terminal) and navigate to the location of the program files
  4: Run the server by typing "python NetDesignServer.py"
  5: This window should read "The Server is ready to Receive"